-The device is designed to operate from an input voltage supply range from 4.5 V to 42V.
-This input supply must remain within this range.
-If the input supply is located more than a few inches from the TPS54340-Q1 converter, additional bulk capacitance may be required in addition to the ceramic bypass capacitors.
-An electrolytic capacitor with a value of $100 \, \mu F$ is a typical choice.
+The device are designed to operate from an input voltage supply range between 4.5 V and 42 V. If the input supply is located more than a few inches from the TPS54340 converter additional bulk capacitance may be required in addition to the ceramic bypass capacitors.
+An electrolytic capacitor with a value of 100 μ F is a typical choice.